Tonywuhk/realai.org/frontier/towards-safe-and-beneficial-intelligence.md

 ## The Appearance of Goal-Driven Behaviors

 An AI system is a complex system operating inside an environment.
 Like cloud computing, in the long run it does not need to have a stable physical boundary.
+It may consist of multiple independent learning agents that are self-interested ([Leibo & Zambaldi et al., 2017](https://arxiv.org/abs/1702.03037)) or sharing rewards ([Mordatch & Abbeel, 2017](https://arxiv.org/abs/1703.04908)).
 In the short run, when we can approximately separate the system from the environment, the system performs computations on its input and produces output.
 The output and input are sometimes linked in a way with the appearance that the system is trying to optimize an internal goal, while in fact the system is merely following the rules set in the environment.

 A tilting doll appears to have an internal goal of always standing up straight, but this goal is nowhere encoded inside the doll, it's just physics.
 A more modern example can be found in [Ostrovski et al. (2016)](https://arxiv.org/abs/1703.01310), where an entirely curiosity-driven game playing agent behaves as if its goal is to achieve high scores in the game.